SCOPE OF THIS CHAPTER

 - Except where the child is in imminent risk of significant harm, the timing for the removal of the child should be agreed following consultation, including legal opinion, as part of the agreed multi agency strategy with the welfare of the individual children being the first consideration;

-- Where there are indications that the abuse may involve more than one Local Safeguarding Children Board (LSCB) area, consideration must be given early as to how those other areas are informed and involved;
+- Where there are indications that the abuse may involve more than one Safeguarding Children Partnership area, consideration must be given early as to how those other areas are informed and involved;

 - Arrangements for the immediate protection and secure storage of relevant records;

 - Clear media statement/ communication strategy agreed;

 - There may be on a occasions the need to escalate the level of the command meeting depending on the seriousness of the case and new information that comes to light as part of the investigation.

-Notification to the LSCB may be appropriate, but only following consultation of senior members of the investigating team and involved partners (to ensure case disclosure to the Board does not impact on the investigation).
-The Board will require the findings to be presented at the conclusion of the enquiry, in order that any learning can be addressed.
+Notification to the Safeguarding Children Partnership may be appropriate, but only following consultation of senior members of the investigating team and involved partners (to ensure case disclosure to the Partnership does not impact on the investigation).
+The Partnership will require the findings to be presented at the conclusion of the enquiry, in order that any learning can be addressed.

-In historical child abuse cases where the victims are adults, a referral to the Local Safeguarding Adult Board may be required.
+In historical child abuse cases where the victims are adults, a referral to the Local Safeguarding Adults Board may be required.

 It is the role of the Designated Professionals in Health to inform the relevant Clinical Commissioning Group Chief Nurse and NHS England Area Team for information.Consideration must also be given to whether the concerns about the complex abuse meet the threshold for notification to Ofsted, DfE, HMCI, CQC and other regulatory bodies.

 Each investigation of complex and organised or multiple abuse will be different, according to the characteristics of the situation and the scale and complexity of the enquiry.
 However, all require thorough planning, good inter-agency working, and attention to the welfare needs of the children victims or adult survivors involved.